 Pop rivets is a brand name for the commercially available blind rivets.
 Blind rivets are rivets that are extremely useful when fastening sheets in which one side of the joint is unreachable, or blind.
 Blind rivets were developed much later in order to meet this requirement, because earlier rivets (solid and semi tubular) could only be used if both ends were accessible.

 What are Rivets?

-When undertaking any carpentry/electrical project, no matter how simple it is, it is advisable to get all the safety gear in place.
+When undertaking any carpentry/electrical project, no matter how simple it is, get all the safety gear in place.
 This may seem like a frivolous suggestion, but in the case of an accident or an incident, it is the most essential.
 Be sure to stock up on safety gloves and goggles, and keep a first-aid kit handy.

 Remember to use the proper size of mandrel depending on the size of the rivet.
 Insert the rivet shank into the mandrel and squeeze the rivet gun until the rivet is so compressed that the shank detaches.
 If you don’t get it right the first time, don’t worry.
 Drill the old rivet out, and use a new rivet; however, use the same drill bit.

 Removing the rivet is just as simple and easy as drilling it in.
 It can be done without damaging the metal sheets.
 All you have to do is place the drill along the center of the rivet head and start drilling.
 Slowly pull out the entire cylindrical rivet in one movement.
 Once the rivet is out, stop drilling.